 Two of Penwith’s beaches have again been awarded Blue Flag status by Keep Britain Tidy, it has been announced.

-Porthmeor in St Ives and Carbis Bay are among eight beaches in the Duchy to achieve the accolade, putting them among the best beaches in England.
+Porthmeor in St Ives and Carbis Bay are again among the best beaches in England.

-The two beaches also won Seaside Awards, along with Porthminster in St Ives, which previously held Blue Flag status, and Sennen Cove.
+The two beaches also won Seaside Awards, along with Porthminster in St Ives and Sennen Cove.

-In Cornwall, a total of eight beaches now display the Blue Flag, while 14 have Seaside Awards.
+County-wide, a total of seven beaches now display the Blue Flag, while 22 have Seaside Awards.